 Tree blocks – simple how-to by Crafting a Green World.
 Yes it’s as simple as it seems.
-And while I LOVE unit blocks for more architectural building and naturally absorbing math concepts (and would love for Anneliese to have a set of real full-size “preschool-quality” ones someday)… there is something perfect in the imperfection of these natural blocks too.
+And while I LOVE unit blocks for more architectural building and naturally absorbing math concepts (My kids have 2 sets of these awesome and affordable unit blocks)… there is something perfect in the imperfection of these natural blocks too.

-Wooden Peg Doll Family – inspiration by ColorFool.
+Wooden Peg Doll Family – inspiration by ColorFool (no longer online).
 What a sweet idea, to make a little doll family modeled after our own!
 I’ll try to make a Zora (dog) peg too.

 Busy Bottles – from Pink Pistachio.
 LOVE this idea.
 I was also a fan of the “glitter wand” as a kid, and this is a similar, homemade idea.
 You could make bottles with different themes or color schemes.

-Crocheted tea set – I saw this in the Land of Nod catalog and made sure to “pin” it to my Pinterest.
+Crocheted tea set – I saw this in the Land of Nod catalog.
 How sweet would this be?
+This is theirs:

-A Play Kitchen – I love the “hacked” Ikea kitchens floating all over the internet.
+A Play Kitchen (unlinked because the post seems to have been removed) – I love the “hacked” Ikea kitchens floating all over the internet.
 This one is probably my favorite though.
 I love how it’s simple but “complete” and has real touches like an actual faucet with knobs, and how it doesn’t take up a ton of space.

 I would be remiss to not include my girlfriend Kim’s play kitchen she and her husband made for their daughter.
 Everything Kim does has such CHARM that it’s impossible not to fall in love.

-Family Book – I’ve been meaning to do one of these for a long time, but maybe I’ll actually get one together for the holidays.
+Family Book (the hudsonandco.blogspot.com blog post has been removed)– I’ve been meaning to do one of these for a long time, but maybe I’ll actually get one together for the holidays.
 I just need to find a good picture of each of us – my husband, me, Anneliese, Zora, our parents, our siblings and their spouses and kids… that should about cover it.
 I’ll probably order through shutterfly or picaboo or one of those types of book printing places.